nand2mario/usb_hid_host/README.md

 ## Sample projects

-Two sample projects are available to demonstrate the usage of usb_hid_host.
+Sample projects are available for the following boards to demonstrate the usage of usb_hid_host.

-* [For Tang Nano 20K](boards/tang-nano-20k/) (Gowin GW2A FPGA).
+* [Tang Nano 20K](boards/tang-nano-20k/) (Gowin GW2A FPGA).
 Gowin IDE project file `usb_hid_proj.gprj` is provided.
 Simply open it in Gowin IDE and build the project.
-* [For IceSugar-Pro](boards/icesugar-pro/) (Lattice ECP5 FPGA).
-It comes with a Makefile for the open source Yosys/NextPNR toolchain.
+* [IceSugar-Pro](boards/icesugar-pro/) and [Machdyne Schoko](boards/schoko/) (both with Lattice ECP5).
+These come with Makefiles for the open source Yosys/nextpnr toolchain.
+* [Machdyne Riegel](boards/riegel/) (Lattice iCE40), also building with Yosys/nextpnr.

 Connect your USB devices and expect results similar to the following.